Monday, November 2, 2020

 Levi

-After Al was no longer able to come down the stairs (not even in the small indoor elevator) I brought up the tiny "Supermarket Cart", which Eliyah liked to play with, as well as her Toy Stove and placed them near the wall, across from Al's bed, so he could see her playing...
-Ellie was delighted, to"Cook" for her 'Papa' "Pancakes with lots of Maple syrup!"...
-When the Hospice nurse was checking Al with her Stethoscope, Ellie would bring her 'doctor's kit' and was checking her Grandfather's toes ...
-Later she would take out a "Syringe" from her "Doctor's kit" and give "Papa", a shot in his 'Belly button' declaring, that: "Papa is not sick any more!"
-Al was watching, smiling and the 'Tenderness in his eyes made me leave the room, to wipe my tears, so the two of the, would not see the tears in my eyes...
+After Al was no longer able to come down the stairs (not even in our small indoor elevator) I took in to his bedroom the tiny"Supermarket Cart" which Eliyah liked to play with, as well as her Toy Stove placing it near the wall across from his bed, so he could see her playing...
+She was delighted to cook for her 'Papa' :"Pancakes with lots of Maple syrup!"...
+When the Hospice nursed, was checking Al with her Stethoscope; Ellie would bring her 'Doctor's Kit', in order to check "Grandpa Toes", declaring that "Papa was not sick any more!"
+Al was watching her smiling and the 'Tenderness in his eyes', made me leave the room to wipe my tears, so the two of them wouldn't see me cry...

 With Love and Light,